 This vote will be remembered.
 Americans know who’s standing with working families and who’s standing with big corporate interests that can’t wait to move jobs to countries like Vietnam, where wages are less than $1 an hour.

 “Our opponents will do anything to advance corporate trade deals.
 Fast Track faces more hurdles in the Senate and House, all opportunities for us to fight for fair trade and a global economy where worker and citizen rights matter,” said former CWA President Larry Cohen who is leading the coalition against Fast Track.

 CWA President Chris Shelton said, “This vote won’t stop us.
 CWA members, union members and activists from nearly every progressive group are fighting back against this sell-out by some Members of Congress.
 We expect our representatives to listen to their constituents, and we’re taking that message to the Senate.”

-Fast Track Authority, if granted by the Congresses, wouldn’t simply apply to only one trade deal – it would apply to as many trade agreements as the Executive branch can negotiate before Fast Track expires *typically five years”.
-The United States and the European Union are negotiating the next "big’” trade deal the Transatlantic Trade and Investment Partnership (TTIP).
-For the first time, The EU has been pushing for inclusion of air traffic rights in this agreement, circumventing the usual process for negotiating open skies deals.
-The E.U. has been unhappy with the access they have received through the open skies negotiations so they will try on gain access to the U.S. domestic market which would permit cabotage and increase the allowable foreign ownership and control of U.S. airlines.
-Such changes to U.S. laws would be detrimental to U.S. employed Flight Attendants and our job security.
-Read more . . .
+AFA will continue to oppose the Trans-Pacific Partnership (TPP)!
+The United States and the European Union are negotiating the next "big" trade deal, the Trans-Atlantic Trade and Investment Partnership (TTIP).
+For the first time, the EU has been pushing for inclusion of air traffic rights, circumventing the usual process for negotiating open skies deals.
+The EU has been unhappy with the access they have received through the open skies negotiations.
+Now, they will try to gain access to the US domestic market which would permit cabotage and increase the allowable foreign ownership and control of US airlines.
+Such changes to US laws would be detrimental to us employed Flight Attendants and our job security!

 For more information please contact your Local Council Government Affairs Committee.